 Before even you get into the aircraft with your iPad, familiarize yourself with the apps on your iPad.

-You have ten apps installed on your iPad and do not know which particular app to use at which situation, then you will get lost during the flight.
+You have ten apps installed on your iPad and do not know which particular app to use in which situation, and then you will get lost during the flight.

 You have a fantastic tool, which is the iPad.
 But not being familiar with the app you want to use will only be a distraction.

-For example, if you install the Forefight app on your iPad, you may think you can practice using the app and habituate with its use during your flight.
+For example, if you install the Foreflight app on your iPad, you may think you can practice using it and habituate with its use during your flight.
 That is not the ideal thing to do.

-Are you going to fly the airplane, or are you going to master how to use the iPad and the Foreflight app?
+Are you flying the airplane, or will you master how to use the iPad and the Foreflight app?

-I understand, you cannot practice the app for navigation while on the ground.
-But I say learn which section of the app will be useful at which phase of the flight.
+I understand you cannot practice the app for navigation while on the ground.
+But I say learning which section of the app will be helpful at which phase of the flight.

-Knowing about the other iPad apps and acquainting with them to find them in your iPad instantly will help you further during your Instrument flights.
+Knowing about the other iPad apps and acquiring them to instantly find them in your iPad will help you further during your Instrument flights.

-How useful is an iPad for student pilots during instrument training?
+How valuable is an iPad for student pilots during instrument training?

 Not having an iPad until you get your solo is alright.
 Buying an iPad before acquiring a private pilot license is essential.

-However, getting the instrument rating without an iPad, I don’t recommend that at all.
+However, I don’t recommend getting the instrument rating without an iPad.

 Having an iPad and using it for instrument training will ease many tasks for student pilots.